spc

 (scroll down to start tour)

-The tour consists of a network of virtual 3D panorama spaces and allows the exploration the Chaudiere Islands, a small group of four islands located in the Ottawa River in the vicinity of the Canadian parliament.
-The name Chaudiere (cauldron or kettle) comes from the falls next by that used to fall down freely into a kettle-shaped basin and have been controlled by a ring-shaped dam since the beginning of the 20th century.
-The water power of the falls once turned the islands into an industrial center: At first being used to run saw and paper mills it has then been transformed into electric power and is running the turbines of three energy companies to the present day.
+The tour starts on top of the CRTC building on the Gatineau side of the Ottawa River and allows the exploration of the Chaudiere Islands, a small group of islands adjacent to Parliament Hill, through a network of virtual 3D panorama spaces.
+The name Chaudiere (cauldron or kettle) comes from the falls next by that used to fall down freely into a kettle-shaped basin and have been controlled by a ring-shaped dam since the early 20th century.
+The water power of the falls once turned the islands into an industrial centre: First being used to run saw and paper mills, it has then been transformed into electric power and is running the turbines of three energy companies to the present day.

 The Chaudiere Islands

-In contradiction to its prominent location, its long and vibrant history and its contemporary importance for the energy supply of the Canadian capital region, most people around are still surprisingly unaware of this place.
+In contradiction to the archipelago's prominent location, its long and vibrant history, and its significance for the capital's energy supply today, most people appear to be widely unaware of this place.

 images: screenshots from the panorama tour